Combined Degree Program

 CDP students typically follow the following sequence of enrolment and registration:

-1. Year 1 of study as an MI student,
+1. Year 1 as an MI student

-2. Year 2 of study as an MMSt student
+2. Year 2 as an MMSt student

-3. Year 3 with dual registration in both the MI and MMSt programs.
+3. Year 3 with dual registration in both the MI and MMSt programs

 To fulfill the Combined Degree Program requirements, students must: